Voda launches largest, free trans mental health resource library

 LGBTQ+ individuals are more likely to face discrimination from healthcare providers, according to a report from the Mental Health Foundation.
 The report states that this discrimination can include being denied care, treated harshly, or having their gender identity or sexual orientation blamed for an illness.

-Voda, a UK-based wellness app co-founded by Jaron Soh, supports the LGBTQ+ community through self-guided mental health modules created by licensed therapists.
+Voda, a UK-based wellness app co-founded by Jaron Soh, Kris Jack, and Chris Sheridan, supports the LGBTQ+ community through self-guided mental health modules created by licensed therapists.
 While not a substitute for one-on-one therapy, the app provides evidence-based tools, including therapy programs, queer-specific meditations, and journaling exercises on topics like coming out, gender dysphoria, and self-acceptance.

 “We’re different from other apps like Calm or Headspace and we really cater to the needs [affirmation of queerness] of the LGBTQ+ community,” Soh said.
 “Even though Voda isn’t therapy, it’s more like a self-led therapy workbook where you get to write down and journal and you get homework.”